Wild God

 Wild God is the eighteenth studio album by the Australian rock band Nick Cave and the Bad Seeds, released on 30 August 2024 on PIAS.
-Produced by Nick Cave and Warren Ellis, the album was mixed by Dave Fridmann and preceded by the singles "Wild God", "Frogs" and "Long Dark Night".
+It was produced Nick Cave and Warren Ellis and mixed by Dave Fridmann.

-Released five years after Ghosteen (2019), which was primarily a studio collaboration between Cave and Ellis, Wild God is the first studio album to feature the full participation of the Bad Seeds since Skeleton Tree (2016).
+Whereas the previous album, Ghosteen (2019), was primarily a collaboration between Cave and Ellis, Wild God is the first studio album to feature the full participation of the Bad Seeds since Skeleton Tree (2016).
+It also features the Radiohead bassist Colin Greenwood.
+"Wild God", "Frogs" and "Long Dark Night" were released as singles.

-The album was a commercial success, topping the charts in Belgium, the Netherlands and Switzerland, while placing in the top ten across Europe.
-It also received highly positive reviews.
+The album reached number one on the charts in Belgium, the Netherlands and Switzerland and placed in the top ten across Europe.
+It also received positive reviews.
 Wild God received two nominations at the 67th Annual Grammy Awards for Best Alternative Music Album and Best Alternative Music Performance ("Song of the Lake").
-The album was also nominated for the 2024 Australian Music Prize.
-The album was shorted listed for Best LP/EP at the 2025 Rolling Stone Australia Awards.
+It was also nominated for the 2024 Australian Music Prize and shortlisted for Best LP/EP at the 2025 Rolling Stone Australia Awards.